 - The use permissibility and proposed built form outcomes for the subject precinct; - The existing and intended character of the area; - The need for infrastructure upgrades and any cost sharing mechanisms (e.g. Development Contributions Plan) that may be applicable at that time; and - The existing and intended public and private amenity of the area; and - Implications of vehicle/pedestrian access and servicing requirements.

-Depending on the location and design of the proposed subdivision, additional information may be required to be provided at subdivision and/or development stage or may be recommended as conditions of approval in addition to the WAPC's standard subdivision conditions, as follows:
+Depending on the location and design of the proposed subdivision, requirements that may be included as conditions of approval in addition to the WAPC's standard subdivision conditions may include: